Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 One way to make a String is to convert a StringLiteral value with `String(value)`, as in line 3.
 Strings are 0-index based, and the i-th ASCII character can be read with `s[i]` (see line 4).
 The `ord` function gives the corresponding ASCII value of the character.
 You can work with Unicode characters by working with slices (see line 11).

-This works because a String has an underlying data structure known as `DynamicVector[SIMD[si8, 1]]`.
+This works because a String is backed by a data structure known as `DynamicVector[SIMD[si8, 1]]` or `DynamicVector[Int8]`.
 This is similar to a Python list, here it's storing multiple int8's that represent the characters.
 You can build a string starting from a DynamicVector (see line 5), and add two ASCII characters to it.
 To display it, print(vec) doesn't work.
 To do that, we can use a `StringRef` to get a pointer to the same location in memory, but with the methods required to output the numbers as text, see lines 6-7.